-Note: Bargaining unit employees are covered by the terms and agreements of the collective bargaining unit agreement (CBA).
+Note: Bargaining unit employees are covered by the terms and agreements of the collective bargaining agreement (CBA).
 Please refer to the CBA for details.
+To the extent the rights under an applicable CBA are inconsistent with this policy, the terms of that CBA will be applied.